Anonymus-Github/Automate-Typing/README.md

 **Note:**
+- Dont try to remove caret from the text box because this code types the ```code_to_type``` until it is finished i.e., this can't be stopped in between.
-- This is just for educational purposes
+- This is just for educational purposes.